- Thomas Carter

 Another thing I found surprising with these characters is that I don’t know if all of them were real.
 I know that it is based on a true story, but with most of these “true story” sports movies, the end credits show what the players did after high school, regardless of whether it’s college or a career.
 Here, the movie just cuts right to “Directed By,” after some real footage of the coach.
 It left me wondering if the characters I had been following were real.

-The biggest benefit to this movie, though is the football scenes.
+The biggest benefit to this movie, though are the football scenes.
 If there’s one part to this movie that the crew got right, it was the football moments.
 As a major fan of the gridiron myself, I have to say that I was legitimately engaged by the those parts.
 They were well shot and were action packed.

 Unfortunately, that’s the only real praise I can give the actual movie.
 The real story is inspiring, sure, but the way it was executed just didn’t deliver into amazing drama that audiences have seen in better sports flicks.
 The football scenes are worth a watch, and that’s about it.
 2 out of 5.